 Crossrail makes chickens happy

-As well as the development of a new nature reserve, mentioned up top, some of the spoil from the Crossrail dig will be put to more homely use.
-Three trucks of earth from the Canary Wharf dig were recently transported to Mudchute Farm on the Isle of Dogs to create a new chicken run and vegetable patch.
+As well as the development of a new nature reserve, mentioned up top, some of the spoil from the Crossrail dig were put to more homely use.
+Three trucks of earth from the Canary Wharf dig were transported to Mudchute Farm on the Isle of Dogs to create a new chicken run and vegetable patch.